stenington/tapout/README.md

 ### Correspondence
 There's no natural correspondence between junit assertions and anything in Test::More that I can think of.
-It's more natural for me to equate Test::More tests like 'is' or 'ok' with junit test methods annotated with
+It's more natural for me to equate Test::More tests like `is` or `ok` with junit test methods annotated with `@Test`.
-@Test.
 These seem to be the fundamental units of failure.

 One trickiness here is that the order of execution in junit isn't guaranteed, at least not to my knowledge.
 I can look into this more,